 Step 1: Educate yourself

 Alhamdulilah we are blessed with the most merciful and compassionate religion.
 I was astonished by all the information I found on Islam and miscarriage.
-Reading ahadeeth regarding miscarriage and stories of companions who had miscarriages or lost their children gave me an unbelievable amount of comfort.
-I thought that I had lost my baby forever – until I came across this beautiful hadeeth.
+Reading hadiths regarding miscarriage and stories of companions who had miscarriages or lost their children gave me an unbelievable amount of comfort.
+I thought that I had lost my baby forever – until I came across hadith like this one:

 Step 2: Pray the night prayer